salesforce/storm-dynamic-spout/README.md

 Handlers are attached to the `DynamicSpout` and `VirtualSpout` and provide a way for interacting with the spout lifecycle without having to extend a base class.

 ### SpoutHandler
 The [`SpoutHandler`](src/main/java/com/salesforce/storm/spout/dynamic/handler/SpoutHandler.java) is an interface which allows you to tie into the `DynamicSpout` lifecycle.
 Without a class implementing this interface the `DynamicSpout` in and of itself is pretty worthless, as the `DynamicSpout` does not by itself know how to create `VirtualSpout` instances.
-Your `SpoutHandler` implementation will be responsible for creating `VirtualSpout`'s and passing them back to the `DynamicSpout`'s coordinator.
+Your `SpoutHandler` implementation will be responsible for creating `VirtualSpout`'s and passing them back to the `DynamicSpout`'s spoutCoordinator.

 There are several methods on the `SpoutHandler` you can implement.
 There are no-op defaults provided so you do not have to implement any of them, but there are four in particular we're going to go into detail because they are critical for most `SpoutHandler` implementations.